JoshuaLevi/DemoSolar/README.md

     - **Users**: Stores customer information
     - **Feedback**: Collects user feedback

--   **Azure AI Search**: Enables search over the knowledge base, allowing the Customer Support Agent to retrieve relevant information for responses.
+-   **Azure AI Search**: Enables semantic search over a vector database for the knowledge base, allowing the Customer Support Agent to retrieve relevant information for responses.
+This component enables easy adaptation to new industries by simply replacing the knowledge documents.

 ## 📁 Project Structure